 “A diamond is forever,” the 64-year-old DeBeers campaign declares.
-Relationships sometimes don’t last quite as long.
+But relationships sometimes don’t last quite as long.
 So what do you do with your engagement ring when your fiancé calls it quits or your marriage breaks up?
-Do you sell the ring or do you break out the diamond to have it redesigned into another piece?
+Do you sell your ring or do you break out the diamond to have it redesigned into another piece?

-However, if the diamond was an heirloom in your family but you found a beautiful antique shank in platinum with piercing work, engraving and smaller diamonds, sapphires or rubies, you can definitely sell the shank and keep the diamond and have a new piece created for it.
-This will give you and the diamond a fresh start and earn you some cash to help with the design of the piece being designed.
+However, if the diamond was an heirloom in your family but you found a beautiful antique shank in platinum with piercing work, engraving and smaller diamonds, sapphires or rubies, you can definitely sell the shank.
+Then you can keep the diamond and have a new piece created for it.
+This will give you and the diamond a fresh start and still earn you some cash to help with the design of the new setting.